madebykind/madebykind-v3/content/blog/branding-biodiversity-without-the-greenwash.md

 For environmental organisations that pause matters more.
 It can be the difference between language that feels honest and grounded and language that sounds like greenwashing.

-We developed our **Digital Discovery Planner** to support this stage.
+We developed our **Project Discovery Planner** to support this stage.
 It offers teams a practical way to slow down, map real audience needs, and make clearer decisions before moving into brand or digital delivery.

 ## Your next step towards clarity